ga4gh/refget/docs/compare_collections.md

 This comparison can easily be done by simply comparing the seqcol digest, you don't need the `/comparison` endpoint.
 **Two collections will have the same digest if they are identical in content and order for all `inherent` attributes.**
 Therefore, if the digests differ, then you know the collections differ in at least one inherent attribute.
-If you have a local sequence collection, and an digest, then you can compare them for strict identity by computing the digest for the local collection and seeing if they match.
+If you have a local sequence collection and a digest, then you can compare them for strict identity by computing the digest for the local collection and seeing if they match.

 ### Order-relaxed identity